pandafengye/MIST/README.md

 	output folder which contains: 1) read counts for each pathogen species (_MIST_species_count.txt); 2) reads specific to each pathogen species (_MIST.*.fq).
 ### Tips:
   The pre-built pan-genome index file is available at http://bacdb.cn/Pre-built-pangenome.tgz.
-  For the reads specific to each pathogen species (_MIST.*.fq), 0.1x sequencing coverage of bacterial genome (e.g. 5000 100-bp reads for a 5-Mb bacterial genome) is usually sufficient for MIST to do strain-level typing.
+  For the reads specific to each pathogen species (\_MIST.\*.fq), 0.1x sequencing coverage of bacterial genome (e.g. 5000 100-bp reads for a 5-Mb bacterial genome) is usually sufficient for MIST to do strain-level typing.
 Too many reads (e.g., > 50000 reads) for the subsequent mapping and maximum likelihood estimation would otherwise cause long running time.
-Users can extract a subset (5000) of reads with the command such as “head –n 20000 _MIST.*.fq > input.fq”.
+Users can extract a subset (5000) of reads with the command such as "head –n 20000 _MIST.*.fq > input.fq".

 ## MIST-Index
   This module functions to index the reference genomes with Bowtie2 indexer (bowtie2-build).
 Once the reference genomes are indexed, users will not need to re-index the